vinc3PO/ebayKleinanzeigenAlert/README.md

 ** dev_telegram **
 * Bot data stored in the database
 * Multibot allowed
-* Possibilite to choice towards which bot goes which notification
+* Possibility to choose towards which bot goes which notification
 * Docker